63a16d97ea4816a7f854483da5031469/Data-Structure/Note-Easy to make mistakes.md

 * List:

-when you are using all kinds of "List", if you remove element from it, the list.size() will be changed at the same time.
+when you are using all kinds of "List", if you remove element from it, the list.size() will be changed at the same time. **Be careful!!**

 	for(int i=0;i<list.size();i++){
 		list.remove(list.size()-1); // list.size() is changed.